Luther Porter Jackson: Social activism

-Family life
+Personal life

-In 1922 Jackson married Johnella Frazer, a fellow Fisk graduate and initially a piano teacher at the Institute, and later the organist for Gillfield Baptist Church as well as a music professor at Virginia State.
+In 1922, Jackson married Johnnella Frazer, a fellow Fisk graduate. and initially a piano teacher at the institute, and later the organist for Gillfield Baptist Church as well as a music professor at Virginia State.
 They had three sons and a daughter.

-Death and legacy
+Death

-Jackson died in Petersburg, Virginia on April 20, 1950 after suffering a heart attack.
+Jackson died in Petersburg, Virginia, on April 20, 1950, following a heart attack.
 He is buried in historic Blandford Cemetery, joined by his wife of nearly five decades.

+Legacy

-His papers and some effects are held by the special collections library of Virginia State University His son Luther Porter Jackson Jr. worked at the Newark Evening News and Washington Post. and later became the first African American professor at the Columbia University School of Journalism.
+His papers and some effects are held by the special collections library of Virginia State University His son Luther Porter Jackson Jr. worked at the Newark Evening News and The Washington Post. and later became the first African American professor at the Columbia University School of Journalism.

 The Luther Porter Jackson Black Cultural Center at University of Virginia is named for Jackson.
-Luther Porter Jackson Middle School in Surry County, Virginia is also named for Jackson.
+Luther Porter Jackson Middle School in Surry County, Virginia, is also named for Jackson.
 The school lobby displays memorabilia from the former Luther Porter Jackson High School in Dendron, Virginia.
 During the early years of Massive Resistance, Cumberland County, Virginia established its Luther Porter Jackson High school in 1952 next to the Cumberland Training Academy (for African Americans).
 A decade later it built an addition to serve African American students from Prince Edward County, Virginia, where the schools were closed between 1959 and 1964 to avoid court orders requiring integration.
 After integration, the buildings were converted into an elementary school, which ultimately closed and was sold.

-Fairfax County, Virginia established the Luther Porter Jackson High School in 1954 as a high school for African Americans.
+In 1954, Fairfax County, Virginia, established Luther Porter Jackson High School as a high school for African Americans.
 It became an early integrated school, and now operates as Luther Jackson Middle School.